aaronpanch/react-router-query-hooks/README.md

 ## Basic Usage
 There are two main uses for this package:

-1. The higher-level `useQueryString` hook (for only reading & updating url query params).
+1. The higher-level `useQueryString` hook.
-2. The lower-level replacements for `useLocation` or `useHistory`.
+2. The lower-level replacements for `useLocation` or `useHistory`: `useLocationWithQuery` and `useHistoryWithQuery`.

-**Note:** With both usages, you'll need to have your components wrapped in a `Router` (any flavor exported by React Router will do).
+**Note:** With both usages, you'll need to have your components wrapped in a `Router` (any flavor exported by React Router should work).

 ### 1. The `useQueryString` Hook
 The easiest way to use this library is to use the higher-level `useQueryString` hook.
-It basically is a sweetened version of the `useHistoryWithQuery` hook outlined below.
+It's useful for reading or updating the current query parameters from the URL.
+Behind the scenes, it's basically is a sweetened version of the `useHistoryWithQuery` hook outlined in the next section.

 ```jsx
 import { useQueryString } from 'react-router-query-string';